- Broadening minor

 Overview content per week

-Week 1: introduction in EDTech and 21st century skills and team building
+Week 1: Introduction to EDTech and 21st century skills, and team building

-Week 2 & 3 : discover an educational problem on campus
+Week 2 & 3: Discover an educational problem at EUR

 - Research into the problem